Thank you for reading our post, please rate this article at the end.

 Skin Protection

 Did you know that sunburns in the ice are the same as the burns in the Kalahari Desert?
-When the sun reflects on the snow, it hits back on your body, which is dangerous.
-So ensure you take a lip balm with you to moisturize your lips when they get drier.
+When sunlight reflects off the snow, it can reflect onto your body, which is dangerous.
+Ensure you take a lip balm with you to moisturize your lips when they dry.

 Plus, sun cream for your face is essential.
 You won’t spend the last three days of your holiday with cucumber over your eyes.